janvi01/janvi01_articles/cld1bmkh5000908jtf6xafyou.md

 If yes, then Outreachy is a great program to kickstart your journey.

 Hey everyone, I am Janvi.
 I am a past Outreachy intern selected for the May 2022 cohort who worked with Firefox on their project "**Firefox Picture-in-Picture Improvements**".
 You can read about my outreachy experience in this [series](https://janvi01.hashnode.dev/series/outreachy-intern-firefox).
-After getting so many dms, I have tried to write the process of Outreachy in this article in a simplified way.
+After getting so many DMs, I have tried to write the process of Outreachy in this article in a simplified way.
 Initial applications are open for the May 2023 cohort, so make sure to apply.

 # What is Outreachy?